Do you want to track anchor links in Google Analytics? Many WordPress single page themes rely on anchor tags for navigation.

 How to Set Up Anchor Links in Google Analytics

-To track anchor links, follow these steps and you’ll be done in no time.
+To track anchor links, follow these simple steps and you’ll be done in no time.

 Step1.
 Install and Activate MonsterInsights

-Once you’ve activated the plugin, you’ll now have to add Google Analytics to your site.
-Follow our detailed guide on how to properly set up Google Analytics in WordPress.
+Just follow the setup wizard instructions, or you can use our detailed guide on how to properly set up Google Analytics in WordPress.

 Step 2.
 Enable Enhanced Link Attribution in MonsterInsights